HandCash/handcash-items-example/README.md

 ### Create Custom Component Loader
-The component loader is used to map the data above into the [expected structure](src/loaders/Types.ts)

-name and image are the only required fields
+Because data can in many different forms, you must create a custom component loader to map your data to the [expected structure](src/loaders/Types.ts) the only required fields for each item are name and image.
+You can find more about this configuration file at https://docs.handcash.io/docs/collection-metadata

+#### Some tips
-Add all images including `image` and `cacheImage` referenced in your info.json to the images directory.
+- Add all images including `image` and `cacheImage` referenced in your info.json to the images directory.
 1 MB is the maximum size for the `image`.

-Cache image is an optional higher res image that does not go on chain but is set as the Items image internally.
+- Cache image is an optional higher res image that does not go on chain but is set as the Items image internally.
 No limit for size of `cacheImage`.

-Your can find more about this configuration file at https://docs.handcash.io/docs/collection-metadata

 You can find an example of a custom component loader [here](src/loaders/HandCashItemsLoader.ts)